 I started talking with the library’s director, Freddy Colt, in July.
 In August we agreed that I’d be a volunteer and help the library with some stuff.
-We agreed on what I will work on, but the necessary information and files were never sent due to
+We agreed on what I would work on, but the necessary information and files were never sent due to

 shareholders other library administrators not agreeing.

 One of those things was an online book catalogue.
 When I was in Sanremo, I went to the library and nudged Freddy to give me the book catalogue.
-Once I got it, I talked to a friend of mine, Ilya Sidorchik, a master of library catalogue and database projects.
+Once I received it, I talked to a friend of mine, Ilya Sidorchik, a master of library catalogue and database projects.
 It became his term paper (project).